Full Title: Ecosystem modeling efforts in the Gulf of Mexico: current status and future needs to address management and restoration activities

 Award Amount: $395,000

-Why we care: Computer models are used to determine stock assessments for recreationally and commercially important fish species in the Gulf of Mexico.
-Fish diet is an important component of these models; as such this project will link information from databases on fish distribution and diet to existing computer models of the Gulf of Mexico ecosystem.
-This will help inform future efforts in ecosystem-based fisheries management and restoration in the Gulf.
+Project Importance: Computer models are used to determine stock assessments for recreationally and commercially important fish species in the Gulf of Mexico, and fish diet is an important component of these models.
+This project linked information from databases on fish distribution and diet to existing computer models of the Gulf of Mexico ecosystem.